Skip to content

 Features

-• Multiple Indexing Structures: FastData automatically chooses the best structure for your data.
+• Multiple structures: FastData automatically chooses the best data structure for your data.

 It supports several output programming languages.